 - Expert in high quality woodwork and design

 BUILDING RENOVATOR- HELP US RESTORE OLDER BUILDINGS!

 - We are looking for a person with construction skills in renovating buildings

 We require volunteers to be 18 years or older.
 Generally, after training, you should be prepared to commit to a minimum of 6 months of service.
 We are not currently able to consider live-in/residential volunteerships.
 We invite you to view the Volunteer Handbook for more detailed information about the Program.
 Please fill out the contact form below and we will be happy to be in touch about your volunteer interest.

 We thank you for your desire to aid our mission for the Glory of God and salvation of souls.
 As volunteers, you strengthen the efforts of our monastic community to be what our Cistercian-Trappist tradition called a "School of Charity".
 May God bless you!

 Br.
 Christopher Cheney, OCSO

 Our Master Site Plan includes a new Senior Wing and Pastoral Center, Remodeled Chapter Room, New Novitiate Center and Remodeled Work Parlor, Laundary and Stack Room.
-Funding for Phase Two Senior Wing and Pastoral Center is underway.
+Funding for the next phase, the Senior Wing and Pastoral Center, is underway.